Luis Robert Player Props: White Sox vs. Guardians

 Luis Robert At The Plate

-- Robert has 104 hits to go with a slugging percentage of .553, both of which are tops among Chicago hitters this season.

-- Among the qualified hitters in MLB action, he ranks 50th in batting average, 89th in on-base percentage, and eighth in slugging.
+- Among the qualifying hitters in baseball, he ranks 48th in batting average, 88th in on-base percentage, and seventh in slugging.

-- In 67.3% of his 101 games this season, Robert has picked up at least one hit.
-He's also had 27 multi-hit games.

-- In 25.7% of his games this year, he has hit a long ball, and 6.6% of his trips to the dish.
+- Robert has reached base via a hit in 69 games this year (of 102 played), and had multiple hits in 27 of those games.

-- Robert has an RBI in 37 of 101 games this year, with multiple RBI in 14 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Robert has an RBI in 38 of 102 games this year, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in five contests.

+- He has scored in 50.0% of his games this season, with two or more runs scored in 15.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.